socsieng/socsieng.github.io/_posts/2020-08-29-blogging-for-free-wth-jekyll.md

 > ```

 Browsing the site was about what I expected.
-Simple and sparse, which is a great start but I'm definitely going to be looking for a new theme (I'll cover that in another post).
+Simple and sparse, which is a great start but I'm definitely going to be looking for a new theme (I'll cover that in [another post]({% post_url 2020-08-29-jekyll-theming %})).

 ![Jekyll screenshot](/assets/img/jekyll-screenshot.png) _Jekyll screenshot._

 ## Under the hood

 I was actually more interested in understanding how the site is structured, so I fired up Visual Studio Code to have a look inside.
-I was happy with what I saw initially which was very little.
+I was happy with what I saw initially which nice and relatively empty project.

 ### Tweaking

 There were a couple of things that I did straight away because I have a particular preference for how my code should look.
-So I immediately started making the following changes:
+I started with the following changes:

 1. Initialize a git repository.
 I'm planning on publishing to GitHub anyway and I want to do this as early as possible in case I break something, I'll have a restore point.